OpenSecuritySummit/oss2020/content/tracks/ISG/_index.md

 when_time    :
 hey_summit   :
 session_slack:
-description  : Sessions focus on Security Standards organizers   :
+description  : These sessions will look at the ISGs published by the NSA.
+These are standards established by the NSA.
+There is a ISG for each file type. organizers   :
+  - Dinis Cruz
 ---

 These sessions will look at the ISGs published by the NSA.
 These are standards established by the NSA.
 There is a ISG for each file type.